 Have you ever had to use a Public Defender?
 Are you satisfied with how they handled your case and represented you in court?

-Montgomery County court records are are public and available to anyone who requests them.
+Montgomery County court records are public and available to anyone who requests them.
 They include a court case file containing a docket sheet and all documents and motions in the case.
 You can access your court records using the internet service, or by going to the Clerk of Court’s office where the case was filed.

 Clerk of Court